x-team/handbook/onboarding-guide/community/community-guardian-guide.md

 Then prepare to become an **X-Team Guardian.**

-Every channel in X-Team's Slack community \(as well other initiatives like X-Outposts or UnleashConf\) has a Guardian, someone dedicated to **keeping it moving forward.**
+Every channel in X-Team's Slack community \(as well other initiatives like X-Outposts or conferences we sponsor\) has a Guardian, someone dedicated to **keeping it moving forward.**

 As a Guardian, you might find yourself doing any of these things: